 Perhaps more mind-numbing at times is the absurd nature of some of the stuff that Deacon is tasked to do, and his approach towards certain scenarios.
-For example, later in the game, Deacon is ‘forced’ – he seems to be forced into pretty much every mission – to go into a cave in order to hunt down a test subject (a Freaker), and to find the missing team of researchers and soldiers that went into the cave hours prior to Deacon’s incursion.
+For example, later in the game Deacon is ‘forced’ – he seems to be forced into pretty much every mission – to go into a cave in order to hunt down a test subject (a Freaker), and to find the missing team of researchers and soldiers that went into the cave hours prior to Deacon’s incursion in it.

 This is nitpicking on my part to be sure, after all, this is a work of fiction, and works of fiction take certain liberties in order to move the needle forwards in terms of storytelling.
-But the problem with Days Gone is that it is filled with many instances such as this one.
+But the problem with Days Gone is that it is filled with many instances such as the one described.